How Can You Play Rhythm Guitar In A Certain Mode?

 E Dorian has the same notes like a D major scale

-Bb Dorian has the same notes like an Ab major scale
+Bb Dorian has the same notes as an Ab major scale

-B Phrygian has the same notes like a G major scale.
+B Phrygian has the same notes as a G major scale.

 C# Aeolian has the same notes like an E major scale (up 3 frets from C# = E)